 - Direct you to the nearest emergency room or one of our affiliated hospitals.

 If you can’t take care of the problem at home, you will need to see a doctor or nurse practitioner.
-If you have an MIT health plan, a clinician at MIT Medical can see you.
+If you have the MIT Student Health Insurance Plan (MIT SHIP) a clinician at MIT Medical can see you.
 You have two options at MIT Medical:

 - Same-day appointment: Call your primary care provider (PCP) or—if you don’t have a PCP—call MIT Medical at 617-253-4481 to speak with a clinician and explain your problem.
 Very often, we can give you an appointment the same day, although the appointment may not be with your PCP.
 Instead, it will be with another provider who has time in their schedule that day.

-Don’t have an MIT health plan?
+Don’t have the MIT SHIP?
 See “Getting care if you don’t have MIT insurance.”